 I captured these photos a few weeks ago.
 Every year in May and June, I get toads in the front.
 I think they really like my front gardens, where I use a lot of native pine straw as mulch and the soil is good and loose for them to search for prey.

 I had a hard time getting a face shot, this guy was very photo-shy.
 The second picture is the best I could get.
-If you’re wondering what these guys sound like, Texas Parks and Wildlife has a nice example in an .aiff format.
+If you’re wondering what these guys sound like, here’s a nice video.

 It’s been a little while since my last post.
 Forgive me, as I’ve been busy.
 The semester ended, and just afterward, I spent a week visiting family out of state.